High Bay and Low Bay Fixtures: Choosing the Right Lighting for Your Space!

 Linear Light Fixture

-• Commonly used in large packing and sorting areas of warehouses
+• Commonly used in schools, grocery stores, storage facilities, and warehouses

-• Great for general lighting purposes and areas where there is tall shelving
+• Great for general lighting purposes and areas with tall shelving

 Retrofitting with Corn Bulbs